Melllodyne/video_game_project/README.md

 ## How to Play
 - Pressing Z starts the game, continues past cutscenes, and resets the game to the start if on the RETRY screen.
 ## Features
+- More than one playable character.
-- A playable character has a feature where by holding down, and holding X on top of that can charge up speed and release it in a boost.
+- Said other playable character has a feature where by holding down, and holding X on top of that can charge up speed and release it in a boost.
 - The levels increase in difficulty by upping the spawn chance and dealing with a certain new mechanic of the aformentioned playable character.
 ## Assets
 - mario's spritesheet - heavily altered spritesheet, with sprites from Super Mario World, retrieved from The Spriters Resource